Dear church family,

 Live streaming services

-From Sunday 22 March we will be running a full live stream for all our Sunday meetings.
+From Sunday 22 March we will be running a live stream for all our Sunday meetings.
 This will be available through our website.

 Small group Bible studies

 Small group Bible studies will not be meeting in any of our church buildings.
 Groups are being encouraged to meet virtually instead.
 Please speak to your small group leader in the first instance.
+If you would like to join a small group, please contact us.

 Our resource library